-1. Counselling: Counselling can be very useful when we have a particular difficulty we want to deal with or when we are reacting to a distressing or stressful event.
+1. Counselling & Coaching: Counselling and coaching can be very useful when we have a particular difficulty we want to deal with or when we are reacting to a distressing or stressful event.
 Even just a few sessions can often be extremely helpful.
 Forms of therapy that I use most when counselling and coaching are ACT, CBT, and MBCT (Mindfulness Based Cognitive Therapy).

 2. Psychotherapy: Psychotherapy works in a similar way to counselling, but often involves a more in-depth exploration.
 For this reason, it’s best suited for deep-seated issues that you might have been struggling with for quite a while, and especially if you have experienced some form of trauma in your life.
 Forms of therapy that I use most for this work are: ACT, MBCT, Internal Family Systems (IFS) & Schema Therapy, Psychodynamic/Psychoanalytic Therapy, EMDR, and Creative Writing for Therapeutic Purposes such as in my Writing Well course.

-For a more in-depth synopsis of my integrative therapeutic approach, please have a look at the page How I Work.
+For a more in-depth synopsis of my integrative therapeutic approach, please have a look at this page: How I Work.

 Also, please do get in touch either by email or telephone (07804197605) if you would like to find out anything else about me or the kind of therapy I can offer you.